-- A. This appliance does not have a pilot.
+- A. This FURNACE does not have a pilot.
 It is equipped with an ignition device which automatically lights the burner.
-DO NOT attempt to light the burner by hand, lighter or matches. - B. BEFORE OPERATING take note of any unusual odor in the coach around the furnace or near the floor similar to propane.
+DO NOT attempt to light the burner by hand, lighter or matches. - B. Do not use this appliance if any part has been under water.
+Immediately call a qualified service technician to inspect the appliance and to replace any part of the control system and any gas control which has been under water.